-The NCEA has prevention strategies, how to response, and other valuable information on vulnerable adult abuse.
-NCEA has summarized and collected information about some of the most well known interventions and response systems.
+The NCEA has prevention strategies, how to respond, and other valuable information on vulnerable adult abuse.
+NCEA has summarized and collected information about some of the most well-known interventions and response systems.
 It is important to remember that ANYONE can help at some level.

 - Learn when and how to report abuse

 - Get help for commonly seen “tricky situations” involving possible abuse of elders and adults with disabilities

 - Learn about the agencies and organizations that respond to reports of abuse

 - Learn what some communities and multidisciplinary teams are doing to prevent abuse from occurring

 - Explore how the many fields and organizations that serve elders and adults with disabilities may play a role in abuse intervention and prevention